EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 then make it available from JupyterHub.

 EGI Binder offers a service similar to the publicly accessible [mybinder.org](https://mybinder.org) site.
-However EGI Binder has the following additional features:
+However, EGI Binder has the following additional features:

 - Access with academic user accounts: login via [Check-in](../../aai/check-in)